Mission of the Honour Guard Battalion is to perform protocol activities in accordance with the Army rules of engagement

 Essential tasks of the Honour Guard Battalion:

-- Maintaining constant readiness of the unit for military honours.
+- Maintaining constant readiness and use of the unit for performing military honours;

 - Maintaining high level of physical fitness of the personnel within the unit;

-- Performing at the change of national flag ceremony in front of the Presidential villa in Vodno, the Parliament and the Government of the Republic.
+- Performing at the change of national flag ceremony in front of the Presidential villa in Vodno, the Parliament and the Government building.

 Lieutenant Colonel Darko Stojkoski